lckydidn/ecommerce-catalog/README.md

 ## Description:

-This project is part of the VIX FrontEnd Core Initiative and involves collaboration between the backend and ui/ux teams.
+This project is part of the VIX Front End Core Initiative and involves collaboration between the backend and ui/ux teams.
 This project aims to create a user interface for an e-commerce website that displays items from the men's and women's categories.

 ## Features